Your Mobile Strategy – Why start-ups will live or die by it

 Mobile allows start-ups to engage with customers

-Start-up brands are usually aimed at younger consumers who are not afraid to use their smartphone to research, order and pay for goods or services.
+Start-up brands are usually aimed at younger consumers who are not afraid to use their smartphones to research, order and pay for goods or services.
 As we’ve seen, younger consumers are amongst the highest users of mobile devices.
 According to Deloitte, a third of 18-24 year olds use their devices ‘always’ or ‘very often’ when meeting friends, shopping or watching television.

 Mobile is effective with a limited advertising budget